 Closest Tram Station: Pont de l’Université (Line T1)

-Montée du Gourguillon is a steep ascending street that connects Vieux Lyon to Fourvière Hill.
-It winds past colorful stone buildings, picturesque window sills, and inviting doorways.
+Montée du Gourguillon is another steep ascending street.
+It connects Vieux Lyon to Fourvière Hill, winding past colorful stone buildings, picturesque window sills, and inviting doorways.

 Closest Metro Station: Vieux Lyon – Cathédrale Saint-Jean (Line D)